Bracken, Texas: Geography

+Bracken is located on the International-Great Northern Railroad, 13.5 mi southwest of New Braunfels in southern Comal County.
+It is considered a part of the Texas Hill Country and lies on the eastern bank of Cibolo Creek.
+It is on the former Farm to Market Road 1337 and Farm to Market Road 2252.

 Bracken Cave is found near the town and is notable for housing the largest collection of Mexican free-tailed bats in the world, numbering 20 million in habitation during spring migration.
 As a result, the cave also holds the record for the largest known concentration of mammals in the world.
 These bats have ventured to the cave for 10,000 years, helping the local agrarian economy by controlling the insect population.